We provide parents and carers with information and advice on breastfeeding at every stage of their journey.

 - By 5 days old, your baby should have at least 4-8 wet, heavy nappies in 24 hours.

-- Your baby will want to breastfeed frequently (8-12 times or more in 24 hours).
+- Your baby will want to breastfeed frequently (8-12 times or more in 24 hours) with a minimum of 6 feeds per day.

 - They will wake up on their own for feeds, having alert periods, and seem content after feeding.